Interview with singer Joanna Connor Best of Virginia & The Slims, a classic Jump Blues n’ Swing group based in North Carolina.

-How has the Blues, Soul and Rock music influenced your views of the world and the journeys you’ve taken?
+How has the Swing, Jump n’ Blues music influenced your views of the world and the journeys you’ve taken?

 Are there any memories from gigs, jams, open acts and studio sessions which you’d like to share with us?

-What would you say characterizes Chicago blues scene in comparison to other local US scenes and circuits?
+What would you say characterizes the North Carolina music scene in comparison to other local US scenes and circuits?

-What does to be a female artist in a Man’s World as James Brown says?
+What is to be a female artist in a Man’s World as James Brown says?
 What is the status of women in music?

 What are some of the most important lessons you have learned from your experience in the music paths?